rmaniv/a_proc_list/citizens-dividend/dhanvapsipassbookestimate.md

 ## Land Rents

 Value of total surplus government owned land (both Central + State) = Rs.
-340 lakh crore (?) [[Source](https://wiki.dhanvapasi.com/index.php/Public_Wealth_Wiki#Land);  Though no public land database has been published by the govt, our enemies = fraud Dhanvapasi bill's team have put this figure on their  website.
+340 lakh crore (?) [[Source](https://wiki.dhanvapasi.com/index.php/Public_Wealth_Wiki#Land);  Though no public land database has been published by the govt, [Rajesh Jain](https://twitter.com/rajeshjain)'s group has put this figure on their  website.
 Refer the hyperlinks in Table 2 and 3 of their wiki.]

 Considering  their Rs.
 340 lakh crore value, and a 2% <b> per annum </b> rent on it, total  rent = <b> Rs.
 404.8 per citizen per month </b>.
 (This excludes potential  royalties from land leased currently.)